 (iii) the estimated outstanding mortgage at the review date.

-9.8 At the time the debtor is asked to release the net worth in his/her property, the supervisor, or a suitable member of his/her staff, must advise him/her that he/she should seek advice from an independent financial adviser, such advice to include the most appropriate mortgage vehicle and the length of the proposed repayment term.
+9.8 At the time the consumer is asked to release the net worth in his/her property, the supervisor, or a suitable member of his/her staff, must advise him/her that he/she should seek advice from an independent financial adviser, such advice to include the most appropriate mortgage vehicle and the length of the proposed repayment term.

 9.9 For the purpose of the release of net worth the property shall be subject to an independent professional valuation on an open market basis.